ExoQuery/terpal-sql/README.md

 # terpal-sql

-Terpal is a Kotlin library that allows you to write SQL queries in Kotlin using interpolated strings in an SQL-injection-safe way.
+Terpal is a Kotlin Multiplatform library that allows you to write SQL queries in Kotlin using interpolated strings in an SQL-injection-safe way.
 Inspired by Scala libraries such as Doobie and Zio-Jdbc, Terpal delays suspends the "$dollar $sign $variables" in strings in a separate data structure until they can be safely inject into an SQL statement.